 You can write, record or film your poem (we know some people prefer to record the spoken word or film their entry instead of writing it down).
 Your poem should be a maximum of 25 lines and only one entry per person.

 How to enter

-Post it to The Advocacy Project, 73 St Charles Square, London W10 6EJ
+- Post your poem plus entry form to The Advocacy Project, 73 St Charles Square, London W10 6EJ

 We will keep the names of everyone who enters hidden from the judges until the award ceremony.

 The closing date is Sunday 8 September 2019, 5pm.
 Please read our competition guidelines before sending your entry.

 We’re holding an exhibition in central London celebrating all the entries on 1-3 October 2019.
 This coincides with National Poetry Day on Thursday 3 October.
 There will be a number of workshops and events you can attend over the three days.
 There will also be an awards ceremony for winners on 1 October.